 Eduflow is a peer learning platform that enables collaboration amongst students.
-Where Kritik stands tall as a superior tool to Eduflow is the Calibration and dispute resolution feature and integration with d2L.
+Kritik is a superior tool to Eduflow because of its Calibration and Dispute Resolution features and integration capabilities.

 9. Kritik vs CoStudy

 Co-study can be used by group members to rate their peers and themselves.
-The questions are based on the contributions of the group member and not on the lessons.
-Kritik on the other hand encourages students to give qualitative and quantitative feedback based on the rubric that the instructor creates and also allows peers to respond to the evaluations that their group members have given them.
+However, the questions are based on the contributions of the group members and not on the lessons.
+Kritik, on the other hand, encourages students to give qualitative and quantitative feedback based on the rubric that the instructor creates and also allows peers to respond to the evaluations that their group members have given them.